 Building Website Traffic is a long haul but, It can be done

 On August 14 of last year, I had 20 visitors to my site and they visited 30 pages.
-Flash forward one year to 2020 and I had 69 visitors to the site and 192 page visits.
-Site traffic has tripled but its taken a long year.
+Flash forward one year to 2020 and I had 69 visitors to the site and 192-page visits.
+Site traffic has tripled but it’s taken a long year.
 In reading about website development and SEO – (How google steers people who search on for example VBA developer) I learned it can take a year or more to build traffic.
 In my case it absolutely did.
-So, the sooner you get started on that building that side hustle the better.
+So, the sooner you get started on that building that side-hustle the better.

-I am ecstatic my side hustle is doing as well as it is provides hope for other people looking to develop a new businesses.
+I am ecstatic my side hustle is doing as well as it provides hope for other people looking to develop new businesses.
 I must admit I could pursue and likely generate more business but right now it is at a manageable scale that I am comfortable with.